-Some defensive midfielder play up and down the field.
-There is some that drop back when your team has possession.
+Some defensive midfielders play up and down the field.
+There are some that drop back when your team has possession.

 Guardiola uses this system, to allow the full-backs to advance forward leaving the two center backs and defensive midfielders to protect the goal.

 This position requires strength, stamina, and attention.

 Here is a selection of some of the best defenders in the world.
 Watch their qualities to learn how they do it.
 They are all very different, but effective at shutting out the strikers.